nandoabreu/django-polls/README.md

 ```

 **Deploy the application in AWS Elastic Beanstalk**
 > Check prerequisites and commands from [Deploying a Django application](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-django.html#python-django-deploy).
-> Because of the sqlite version in Python 3.6 in Amazon Linux [1], we will deploy in Amazon Linux 2 with Python 3.7.
+> Because of the sqlite version in Python 3.6 in Amazon Linux, we will deploy in Amazon Linux **2** with Python 3.7.

     $ eb init -p python-3.7 django-poll --region us-east-2
     $ eb init